hpcgarage/intrepyddguide/optimizations.md

 ### 1. Loop invariant code motion

-"Loop invariant code" is the code fragment that are enclosed one or more loops and its computation results are the same across loop iterations.
+"Loop invariant code" is the code fragment that are enclosed one or more loops and its computation results are invariant across loop iterations.
 For instance:

 ```python